 Is Oxbridge 'too posh' and public school for BHASVIC students?

-Over 250 BHASVIC students have gained offers over the past three years, eclipsing all the public schools in Sussex.
+Out of all the questions asked about Oxbridge, this is the most irritating.
+133 BHASVIC students have gained offers over the past three years, eclipsing almost all public schools in the country.